titola/neuropa/README.md

 curtain in front of the window).
 I have also an audio recording started some minutes after a forced awakening at 1:30 (microphone near the left ear).
-The infrasounds and low frequency sounds are similar to those (also) recorded the previous year (see the section "Audio recordings").
+The infrasounds and low frequency sounds are similar to those (also) recorded the previous year (see the section [Audio recordings](#audio-recordings)).
 The whole soundtrack perfectly represents the soul of these institutional cackers, bambacia [3] and toy boys of mafia, that use the radio without limits of frequency and have the licence to do what they want.
 For example, it is not difficult to intercept this stupid spy:

 [fugitive.mp4](https://raw.githubusercontent.com/titola/neuropa/master/media/fugitive.mp4)